Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/README.md

 Further documentation for pings that Glean can send out of the box is available [here](docs/pings/pings.md).

+There is also documentation about [internal behavior of parts of Glean](docs/internal.md).

 ## Contact

 To contact us you can: